A history of East-the-Water (part 9)

 At this time Bideford’s shipyards were focused on producing new military vessels, but some of the old wooden East-the-Water built boats also found a military function.
 One such was the George L. Muir (a ship of 64 tons built by Restarick's yard as Cholmondeley).
 She was converted to serve as one of the 'Q' ships, armed decoy vessels used to entrap enemy submarines.

 27 March 1963 saw the publication of Beeching’s report “The Reshaping of British Railways,” which made the closure of the rail line to Bideford one of its recommendations.
 Thus, 2 October 1965 saw the last passenger service leave Bideford Station, severing a major artery into the town.
 As some demand remained for occasional freight specials, the odd train still used the line, primarily for the transport of clay.

 On 9 Jan 1968 the two halves of Bideford were effectively severed when flood-water in the Torridge caused the collapse of the western end of the Long Bridge.
-A casualty of this incident was the transatlantic telephone cable.
+A casualty of this incident was one of the main transatlantic telephone cables.
 In 1963 AT&T had laid their third transatlantic telephone cable (TAT-3), which appears to have run through East-the Water, across the Long Bridge, and on to plunge below the Atlantic at Widemouth Bay, it continued in service until 1986.

 Initiatives to improve the area1976 saw Braunton Burrows established as a UNESCO Biosphere Reserve, because of its internationally important role in conservation.
 Ecologists have become increasingly aware that the viability of a reserve depends upon the pattern of land use in their hinterlands, so the reserve was subsequently expanded in 2002 to create buffer zones around it, thereby bringing Bideford within the scope of the reserve.
 The overall aim is to foster an area where quality of natural environment sustainably co-exists with that of human life.